AlexLangdon/React-E-Commerce-Store/README.md

 - React Hooks for more a modern functional component style.
 - React.lazy to only load page code when required by navigation.
 - Fully qualified as a “PWA Optimised” progressive web app, and scores 100% on Accessibility, Best Practices and SEO metrics according to Chrome Lighthouse checks (at the time of writing).

-## Libraries used:
-- Material UI for consistent theming and React form/layout components.
-- Redux and Redux Toolkit for UI state management.
-- Database and user login authentication hosted on Firebase cloud Heroku for convenient deployment and hosting of the project instance.

-Disclaimer - Project is based on the material from the Complete React Developer course - https://www.udemy.com/course/complete-react-developer-zero-to-mastery/

 ---